igorskyflyer/vscode-open-in-browser/README.md

 ## Usage

   * open a file,
-  * open the command palette and choose "Open in browser...",
+  * open the command palette and choose "Open in Browser...",
   * or
   * simply press CTRL + SHIFT + F9,
   * choose a browser.